 Both my husband and I also loved the cinnamon flavor.

 I received six different flavors for this toothpaste and I cannot say anything negative about any of them.
-We had simply mint, simply cinnamon, simply peppermint, simply spearmint, and two whitening complete care toothpaste, on spearmint or peppermint flavors.

 The conclusion is that I was very impressed with the quality of this product.

 My teeth were squeaky clean after using the toothpaste, there is no after taste, the flavors are pleasant and not very strong, the ingredients are very well balanced and non toxic.

 I believe this is a good product for children also.
 The retail price is between $4.97-$5.99.

 A good place to buy is Amazon: